antmicro/kenning-pipeline-manager/README.md

 ## Build

+To build the frontend application to work with an external application (like Kenning) run `./build server-app` in the root directory.
-To build the frontend application run `./build` in the root directory.
+To build the frontend as a static application run `./build static-html` in the root directory.

 ## Running pipeline manager.